cj-steele/meetup/README.md

 **Session problems:**
 - Session expires after 7 days automatically
 - Delete `session.json` if experiencing login loops

+**Output format errors:**
+- Using both `--no-csv` and `--no-json` will exit early with a helpful message
+- At least one output format must be enabled for scraping to proceed

 ## Output Format Details